Register a Foreign Nonprofit in Hawaii

 How long will it take Hawaii to process my certificate of authority?

-If you file online, the turnaround time is typically three to five days after the application is received, or one to two days if you pay the expedite fee, you can expect to have your certificate of authority in a day or two.
-If you file by mail, expect to wait one to two weeks to process your application after receiving it.
+If you file online, the turnaround time is typically three to five days after the application is received, or one to two days if you pay the expedite fee.
+If you file by mail, the state will take one to two weeks to process your application after receiving it.